Best Restaurants in Split 2026: Konobas, Seafood & Fine Dining

 Ćiri Biri Bela — best for brunch and modern Mediterranean

 A popular restaurant with creative Mediterranean dishes, shakshuka, and a strong brunch offering.
+Located on Trogirska ulica in the Manuš area north of the old town.
 Trendy without being style-over-substance.

 • Mains: €16–28